clojure-goes-fast/clj-async-profiler/README.md

 When agent is attached at runtime, CompiledMethodLoad JVMTI event enables debug info, but only for methods compiled after the event is turned on.

-If you see stackframes like `/usr/lib/.../libjvm.so`, it means that you have to install JDK debug symbols.
+If you see stackframes like `/usr/lib/.../libjvm.so` in the flamegraph, it means that you have to install JDK debug symbols.
 E.g., on Ubuntu that would be the package `openjdk-11-dbg`.

+### Output directory

+By default, clj-async-profiler writes its output files to `/tmp/clj-async-profiler/`.
+You can change it to a custom directory (e.g., if you run clj-async-profiler in an environment where `/tmp` is not sufficiently large) by setting Java property `clj-async-profiler.output-dir`:

+`clojure -J-Dclj-async-profiler.output-dir=./data ...`

 ## Platform support